-What does the EU Referendum Leave Vote mean for SEPA users in the UK?
+What does the Brexit Vote mean for SEPA users in the UK?

 Will a post-Brexit Britain remain part of the SEPA scheme?
 Will UK businesses struggle to collect Euro payments?
 Will the UK government have to adhere to EU legislation?